 Like any commodity, natural gas futures are traded, which significantly impacts the cost.
 Natural gas futures are traded on the New York Mercantile Exchange (NYMEX) commodity futures market on a minute-by-minute basis from 9am to 2:30pm every day.
 These market participants are essentially trading pieces of paper that represent ownership of the actual commodity.
 In short, the NYMEX portion of your natural gas supply is the cost for the actual natural gas commodity.

 The official delivery location for futures contracts on the NYMEX is the Henry Hub, which is located in Erath, Louisiana.
-If you’re interested in seeing the NYMEX live trading, check it out here.

 While basis and NYMEX are vital to understanding what makes up the natural gas supply, they are not the only factors that determine the price you pay.
 This is influenced by your actual usage, supply and demand fundamentals, the cost related to converting the paper contract purchased by a supplier into a value (physical premium), and the costs associated with the fuel loss that occurs during transport.
 Contact us today to discover how we can help you avoid significant costs on your natural gas bills!